HL7/davinci-pct/input/pagecontent/StructureDefinition-davinci-pct-aeob-intro.md

 <li class="x_MsoNormal">Result:
 <ul>
 <li class="x_MsoNormal">The estimate is produced on July 2, 2023 (.created = “2023-07-02T13:28:17-05:00”). </li>
-<li class="x_MsoNormal">TThe benefit period used as the basis for the estimation is the current 2023 benefit period/plan year (.benefitPeriod.start = “2023-01-01” & .benefitPeriod.end = “2023-12-31”).</li>
+<li class="x_MsoNormal">The benefit period used as the basis for the estimation is the current 2023 benefit period/plan year (.benefitPeriod.start = “2023-01-01” & .benefitPeriod.end = “2023-12-31”).</li>
 <li class="x_MsoNormal">The estimated cost to the member is based on the fact that as of July 2, 2023 13:28:17-05:00, they have only met $1000 of their $1500/2023 plan year deductible.</li>
 </ul>
 </li>